saucelabs/sauce-docs/docs/mobile-apps/features/camera-image-injection.md

 ## What You'll Need

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 * [Upload your app to Sauce Labs](/mobile-apps/app-storage) prior to testing.
-The camera image injection functionality will pointsto Sauce Labs storage to get your app information.
+The camera image injection functionality points to Sauce Labs storage to get your app information.

 ## Key Specs